-If you would prefer to cancel your booking and receive a full refund of your deposit (and coach fare if applicable) without incurring any cancellation fees, you can do so, up to 31st January 2021, using the online form on the See Tickets website to request a refund.
+If you would prefer to cancel your booking and receive a full refund of your deposit (and coach fare if applicable) without incurring any cancellation fees, you can do so, up to 31st March 2021 (which was extended from the previous 31st January 2021 date), using the online form on the See Tickets website to request a refund.

 I am a local resident who booked a Sunday Ticket for Glastonbury 2020, what will happen to my ticket?

 Sunday Ticket bookings which were valid at the point of Festival cancellation can be rolled over to a like-for-like booking to the 2021 Festival.
 You will not need to do anything for the ticket booking to roll over.
 You will automatically be assigned to the equivalent bus option for the 2021 Festival.

 If you would like to cancel your ticket booking you will be able to request a full refund, without incurring any cancellation fees, up to 31st March 2021 using the online form on the See Tickets website.

 I’ve booked a Campervan Pass / accommodation at Worthy View / Sticklinch / an onsite Tipi, what will happen to my booking?